AtaGowani/CryptoChat/messaging/README.md

 ### Java Spring Boot
 * supports the messaging REST API
+* In order to run successfully, three environment variables need to be set as per application.properties: RABBITMQ_USERNAME, RABBITMQ_PASSWD, and RABBITMQ_HOST

 ## Project Structure
 Source code components are in src/main/java inside the com.securemsgapp package.
 There are four subpackages within: